SwayerPT/Steam-Boost-Hour-Bot/README.md

 <p align="center"><br>Open Script for Community</br>

-This project is running by community.
-This script give to you **Hours** in all the games that you select in the config.json There is a lot of scripts like this one in our Community, the main goal is open this script to the Community.
+This project is running by me.
+Give to you **Hours** in all the games that you select in the config.json There is a lot of scripts like this one in our Community, the main goal is open this script to the Community.
 Everybody is free to edit and change with new things.
+The script is also open to the community to edit and add new improvements.
 </p>

 ## Let's Beggin